nico/hack/llvmgnsyncbot/README.md

            getenv("HOME") + "/src/chrome/src/third_party/llvm-build/Release+Asserts"
        use_goma = true

+   On Windows, use this for `clang_base_path` instead:

+       clang_base_path = "c:/src/chrome/src/third_party/llvm-build/Release+Asserts"

+1. On Windows, most of the build runs natively, but rsync needs a cygwin-like environment, and since it's needed for that anyways, syncbot.sh runs in it too.
+It's easiest to use a `git bash` shell.
+To add `rsync` to it, grab [rsync off the msys2 repo][rsync] and put it in `dirname $(cygpath -w $(which ls))` (just `bin/rsync.exe` is enough).

-1. Run `git config core.trustctime false` in the llvm checkout.
+1. On non-Windows, Run `git config core.trustctime false` in the llvm checkout.
    The GN build uses hardlinks to copy files, which changes the ctime on the copy source inode.
 By default, `git checkout -f master` will replace files with modified ctime with a new copy of the file, which in turn changes the